 Otherwise, we probably wouldn’t see such a massive amount of counterfeit products outside the stadiums, right?
 But something about it has drastically changed.

 Let’s take a look at the other side of the world, the U.S. I recently attended an ice hockey match in the United States.
 Must say, it was astonishing to see the community of fans built around the game.
-On the other hand, it amazed me how merchandise actually supports that community.
+On the other hand, it amazed me how sports merchandise actually supports that community.
 It didn’t only support direct fans of the team; all slogans, chants, and idols were created to bring all ice hockey fans together.
 The buzz taking place before, during and after the game also sparked the strong spirit of fans.
 And merchandise acts as a foundation for all that.
 The beauty of the community trend is not only about the new, exciting merchandise that licensors keep bringing to the market.
 For fans, showing off their favorite players and slogans is a thrilling opportunity to support their teams.

-So is building broader and stronger communities the new remedy to the sports teams struggling to establish touchpoints with fans via merchandise?
+So is building broader and stronger communities the new remedy to the sports teams struggling to establish touchpoints with fans via sports merchandise?

 My honest opinion is – yes, it does.
 Sports brands that invest in creating more buzz around a single game tend to see continuous growth of merchandise sales.
 Today brand value seems to come from the value of the entertainment that brands create – we have previously discussed it here.
 Sports teams can significantly exceed their fans’ expectations by providing that extra entertainment element also outside the main gig.
 Cultivating communities and fan commitment is especially important in the sports industry, where licensing success tends to be cyclical.